The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 A variety of veterans counseling services focuses on different concerns and needs of war veterans.
 Bereavement counseling assists those who have lost a loved one.
 Military sexual trauma counseling addresses the needs of war veterans who have suffered sexual trauma in the military service.
 These are tailored to address different needs.

 It is not bad to need help.
-The stigma against mental health issues prevents many war veterans from seeking professional help and support from seeking veterans counseling.
+The stigma against mental health issues prevents many war veterans from seeking professional help and support from seeking veterans’ counseling.
 Support and counseling services such as readjustment counseling can be vital in the transition to civilian life.
 However, the stigma born from the view that mental health issues are a sign of weakness and a generally negative outlook on mental health can cause veterans, and those around them, to hesitate to acknowledge that there is a problem.

-Support from others and help from veteran counselors can truly make the difference in easing the transition.
+Support from others and help from veteran counselors can truly make a difference in easing the transition.
 Many veterans share their stories of keeping their silence about these problems versus finding the support and help they need.

-Veteran centers and other veteran healthcare institutions offer these services to give back to the soldiers who have fought for the country and improve their quality of life.
 Mental and social health issues are existing problems that can lead to serious consequences.
 These issues do not lessen a person’s worth, nor do they mean that there is no more hope.

 Recovery Is Possible

-Life after wars is still an uphill battle.
+Life after combat is still an uphill battle.
 A soldier truly benefits from all the help he can get to heal from the marks left by their former operations and military service and transition back into civilian life.
 Veteran counseling can be the best provider of care that they need to reach the peace they have fought for.

 Mental health is an all-new battle, but our soldiers don’t need to fight alone.
 Together, with the help of counseling and the auxiliary support of family and friends, recovery is possible.
 Contact a professional now!